BurendoUK/burendo-aws-labs/Labs/wordpress-via-console/README.md

 - [VPC Endpoints](../service-information/README.md#vpc-endpoint)
 - [EC2](../service-information/README.md#ec2)
 - [RDS](../service-information/README.md#rds)

+The rest of this lab assumes that you have selected the `Europe (London) eu-west-2` region at the top right of the AWS console.

 Tip: Make use of the service search bar, when changing between services, at the top of the console page.